mboynes/documentation/source/_docs/drupal-redis.md

 tags: [cacheapp, addons]
 categories: []
 ---
 Redis is an open-source, networked, in-memory, key-value data store that can be used as a drop-in caching backend for your Drupal or WordPress website.
+This doc covers Drupal, but you can refer to [Installing Redis on WordPress](/docs/wordpress-redis/) for your WordPress sites.

 ## Benefits of Redis